 Check your utility bill for the rates in your area.
 If it's not on your bill then look it up on the utility's website.

 The electric company measures how much electricity you use in kilowatt-hours.
 The abbreviation for killowatt-hour is kWh.
 Note that on your bill there can be multiple charges per kWh (e.g., one for the "base rate", another for "fuel") and you have to add them all up to get the total cost per kWh.

 Most utility companies charge a higher rate when you use more than a certain amount of energy, and they also charge more during summer months when electric use is higher.
-As an example, here are the residential electric rates for Austin, Texas (as of 11-03):
+As an example, here are the residential rates prices electricity for Austin, Texas (as of 11-03):